Updated 26 February 2020

-A summary of the findings from a scoping study commissioned jointly with the Joseph Rowntree Foundation (JRF) and carried out by Heriot-Watt University in association with Kantar Public; the study investigates existing and alternative ways in which “non-household” populations can be counted in measures of living standards and personal well-being.
+A summary of the findings from a scoping study commissioned jointly with the Joseph Rowntree Foundation (JRF) and carried out by Heriot-Watt University in association with Kantar Public – the study investigates existing and alternative ways in which people not living in private households can be counted in measures of living standards and personal well-being.

-Children’s and young people’s experiences of loneliness; analysis of children's and young people’s views, experiences and suggestions to overcome loneliness, using in-depth interviews, the Community Life Survey 2016 to 2017 and Good Childhood Index Survey 2018.
+Children’s and young people’s experiences of loneliness – analysis of children's and young people’s views, experiences and suggestions to overcome loneliness, using in-depth interviews, the Community Life Survey 2016 to 2017 and the Good Childhood Index Survey 2018.

-Our aim is to work with others to make better use of existing data sources and to develop new ones where necessary, taking advantage of the opportunities arising from the Digital Economy Act (2017) to ensure that the right data are available to address the main social and policy questions about fairness and equity in UK society.
-The Centre is currently taking stock of existing data on the full range of groups protected by the Equality Act (2010) and working collaboratively with others to make resources for equalities analysis more accessible to a wide range of researchers.Back to table of contents
+Our aim is to work with others to make better use of existing data sources and to develop new ones where necessary, taking advantage of the opportunities arising from the Digital Economy Act 2017 to ensure that the right data are available to address the main social and policy questions about fairness and equity in UK society.
+The Centre is currently taking stock of existing data on the full range of protected characteristic groups in the Equality Act 2010 and working collaboratively with others to make resources for equalities analysis more accessible to a wide range of researchers.Back to table of contents

-Our analytical work will span a wide range of cross-cutting topic areas including gender and ethnic pay gaps, inter-generational fairness, social and financial exclusion, social mobility, inclusive growth and health and place-based inequalities.
-We will build on the measurement framework developed by the Equality and Human Rights Commission, exploring how protected characteristic groups are affected by current social and policy issues as well as how multiple characteristics come together to shape people’s experiences.
-Our aim is to develop multi-disciplinary project teams to take this forward.
+We aim to build on the measurement framework developed by the Equality and Human Rights Commission, exploring how protected characteristic groups are affected by current social and policy issues and how multiple characteristics come together to shape people’s experiences.
+Our aim is to develop multidisciplinary project teams to take this forward.
 If you have an idea for collaboration or would like to receive regular updates from us, please get in touch.Back to table of contents

 An important initiative of the Centre is to identify and share best practice methods in equalities data collection and analysis.
 As part of this, we are working closely with the Government Statistical Service (GSS) Harmonisation Team to consider how more consistent methods of measurement can be developed, applied and disseminated.